GemCopeland/personal-website/src/pages/home.md

 I am a member of [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.

-I am also part of the [Designers + Cultural Workers branch](https://twitter.com/UVW_DCW) of United Voices of the World and [Evening Class](https://evening-class.org/), a self-organised learning group.
+I am also part of the [Designers + Cultural Workers branch](https://twitter.com/UVW_DCW) of United Voices of the World and [Evening Class](https://evening-class.org/), an experiment in self-organised education.

-I have led digital design projects for a range of organisations in Australia, The Netherlands and the UK, most recently at [Future Corp](https://futurecorp.london/) in London.
+I have led digital design projects for a range of organisations in Australia, The Netherlands and the UK, most recently as digital art director at [Future Corp](https://futurecorp.london/).